istopwg/ippsample/README.md

 ![ipp](https://snapcraft.io/ipp/badge.svg)
 ![Coverity Scan Status](https://img.shields.io/coverity/scan/22384.svg)

-> Note: This code is provided for educational purposes only.
-While we will make
+> *Note:* This code is provided for educational purposes only.
+While we make
 > every effort to ensure the code is bug-free and regularly run the code
-> through dynamic and static analysis tools, it is written for correctness, not
+> through dynamic and static analysis tools, it is written for correctness,
-> performance, and so is not intended for use as a production solution.
-This
+> not performance, and so is not intended for use or supported as a production
-> code is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF
+> solution.
+This code is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES
-> ANY KIND, either express or implied.
+> OR CONDITIONS OF ANY KIND, either express or implied.

 Getting the Code